Youssefbenhammouda/openai-ratelimiter/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue on the GitHub repository.
 Before contributing, make sure to read through any contributing guidelines and adhere to the code of conduct.

+## Legal Disclaimer

+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with OpenAI, or any of its subsidiaries or affiliates.
+The official OpenAI website can be found at https://openai.com.

 ## Author

 This library is created and maintained by Youssef Benhammouda.
 If you have any questions or feedback, you can reach out to him through the GitHub repository.